 - Frontline Reporters.
 Your machine operators know the equipment best.
 They give valuable, one-of-a-kind insight into all mechanical workings.
 They make sure all machines are reliable, fuel efficient and dependable.

 MacAllister Machinery offers instructional training and operator safety tutorials throughout Indiana.
-These can be included in customer service agreements.
+These can be included in customer value agreements.
 This training sharpens machine fluency across your crew.
 It deepens the understanding of operator manuals and provides real-life safety experience.
-The trainingalso offers site controls and pre-and post-operation machine maintenance.
+The training also offers site controls and pre-and post-operation machine maintenance.
 We can also work operator tests and demonstrations into MacAllister tutorials.

 The Price of Neglecting Your Heavy Equipment

 Overlooking routine, comprehensive machine servicing will only hurt you in the long run.
 Neglecting or ignoring machine maintenance is risky business.
 For the safety of your crew, you can’t shirk your responsibility.
 The effectiveness of your project timelines, the quality of your work and your reputation are at stake.
 We don’t say these things lightly.
 Maintaining and servicing your machines is the sign of a competent and compliant manager — plus a cost-effective one.

 Take into account these heavy machinery servicing statistics.
 See for yourself how beneficial regular maintenance is for your bottom line: